adnanian/easy-itemizer-web/README.md

 -  But this website is currently not suited to be run on mobile devices.

+- The tokens generated for links are not secure.
+The ports are easily exposed.
+There is also almost no code to prevent the same page with the same token from being accessed twice.

+- Reliance on HTML, internal CSS, and internal Vanilla JS file to create static pages isn't really the solution that conforms to best coding practices.

+- Fetch requests are fairly slow, and even slower in production.

+- You can't upload files from your desktop.
+You can only copy and paste image URL's from the browser.

+- When you make a change to a database record, users on other devices won't receive those changes on the frontend until they refresh the current page.
+For example, if a system admin decided to ban a user, he/she won't be redirected to the login page until the page is refreshed.

 All these limitations will hopefully be corrected in the next iteration of this project.